California health insurance -

 Here's the short cut answer.

-Look at line 7 on the 1040 tax form for the income to consider.
+Look at AGI line on the 1040 tax form for what income to estimate.

 This is the Adjusted Gross Income and it's where we want to focus.